 - We are a clinical stage biopharmaceutical company, have a limited operating history and have no drug/device combination products approved for commercial sale, which makes it difficult to evaluate our current business and predict our future success and viability. - We have incurred significant net losses in each period since inception, and we expect to continue to incur net losses for the foreseeable future. - We will need to raise substantial additional capital to develop and commercialize RenovoGem, and our failure to obtain funding when needed may force us to delay, reduce or eliminate our product development programs or collaboration efforts.
-As a result, there is substantial doubt about our ability to operate as a going concern and we estimate that our current capital resources will be sufficient to fund our operating expenses and capital expenditure requirements through February 2024.
+As a result, there is substantial doubt about our ability to operate as a going concern. - Our product candidates' commercial viability remains subject to current and future preclinical studies, clinical trials, regulatory approvals, and the risks generally inherent in the development of a pharmaceutical product candidate.
+If we are unable to successfully advance or develop our product candidates, our business will be materially harmed. - If we do not achieve our projected development goals in the timeframes we announce and expect, our stock price may decline. - Our product candidates may exhibit undesirable side effects when used alone or in combination with other approved pharmaceutical products or investigational new drugs, which may delay or preclude further development or regulatory approval or limit their use if approved. - If the results of preclinical studies or clinical trials for our product candidates are negative, we could be delayed or precluded from the further development or commercialization of our product candidates, which could materially harm our business. - If we are unable to satisfy regulatory requirements, we may not be able to commercialize our product candidates. - If our product candidates are unable to compete effectively with marketed drugs targeting similar indications as our product candidates, our commercial opportunity will be reduced or eliminated. - We may delay or terminate the development of our product candidates at any time if we believe the perceived market or commercial opportunity does not justify further investment, which could materially harm our business.

-- Our product candidates' commercial viability remains subject to current and future preclinical studies, clinical trials, regulatory approvals, and the risks generally inherent in the development of a pharmaceutical product candidate.
-If we are unable to successfully advance or develop our product candidates, our business will be materially harmed. - If we do not achieve our projected development goals in the timeframes we announce and expect, our stock price may decline. - Our product candidates may exhibit undesirable side effects when used alone or in combination with other approved pharmaceutical products or investigational new drugs, which may delay or preclude further development or regulatory approval or limit their use if approved. - If the results of preclinical studies or clinical trials for our product candidates are negative, we could be delayed or precluded from the further development or commercialization of our product candidates, which could materially harm our business. - If we are unable to satisfy regulatory requirements, we may not be able to commercialize our product candidates. - If our product candidates are unable to compete effectively with marketed drugs targeting similar indications as our product candidates, our commercial opportunity will be reduced or eliminated. - We may delay or terminate the development of our product candidates at any time if we believe the perceived market or commercial opportunity does not justify further investment, which could materially harm our business. - Our future success depends on our ability to retain our key personnel and to attract, retain, and motivate qualified personnel, especially in light of an acute workforce shortage and hyper-competitive compensation environment. - If we are unable to protect our intellectual property effectively, we may be unable to prevent third parties from using our technologies, which would impair our competitive advantage. - The patents issued to us may not be broad enough to provide any meaningful protection, one or more of our competitors may develop more effective technologies, designs, or methods without infringing our intellectual property rights and one or more of our competitors may design around our proprietary technologies. - The market price of our common stock may be volatile and fluctuate substantially, which could result in substantial losses for our investors. - If we fail to regain compliance with the applicable Nasdaq continued listing requirement, our common stock may be delisted from Nasdaq.
+- Our future success depends on our ability to retain our key personnel and to attract, retain, and motivate qualified personnel, especially in light of an acute workforce shortage and hyper-competitive compensation environment. - If we are unable to protect our intellectual property effectively, we may be unable to prevent third parties from using our technologies, which would impair our competitive advantage. - The patents issued to us may not be broad enough to provide any meaningful protection, one or more of our competitors may develop more effective technologies, designs, or methods without infringing our intellectual property rights and one or more of our competitors may design around our proprietary technologies. - The market price of our common stock may be volatile and fluctuate substantially, which could result in substantial losses for our investors.